CBD and Intermittent Fasting

 When fasting, cells initiate repair processes.
 Iconic biohacker Dave Asprey says, “Intermittent fasting can promote autophagy in your neurons – that’s when they get rid of damaged cells, toxins, and waste.
 Autophagy is partially responsible for the boost in mental clarity you may experience during intermittent fasting.”
 7 Fasting can also cause some positive changes in sirtuins, a class of genes that regulates lifespan.8 Researchers hope to conduct further studies to see if fasting can extend lifespan since similar results have been found in studies on rats - fasting rats were found to live about 35% longer!

 By making one’s body more sensitive to insulin, promoting autophagy in cells, and by forcing the body to use its fat reserves for energy, an intermittent fasting schedule can reduce inflammation.
 Insulin sensitivity means lower blood sugar, and high blood sugar is a major cause of inflammation.
 Autophagy, by ‘cleansing’ old cells, reduces inflammation too.
 The breaking down of fats for energy leads to the release of ketones (where the keto diet gets its name).
-One of these ketones has been shown to prevent certain inflammatory responses.9
+One of these ketones has been shown to prevent certain flare-up responses.9

 The intersection of CBD and intermittent fasting

+CBD has been incorporated into several diets for its benefits, including the Paleo and Keto diet.
 CBD and intermittent fasting may share some benefits too.
 Since the endocannabinoid system (ECS) plays a role in regulating several other systems, including the endocrine system, taking CBD can support the hormone-regulating processes of intermittent fasting.

 One 2016 study also found that CBD might have some effect on turning white fat to brown fat, a process called ‘fat browning’ that supposedly promotes a healthier metabolism.10 The ECS also plays a role in regulating insulin, and the added boost from CBD might support this.

-However, one of the main things CBD and intermittent fasting have in common are their purported anti-inflammatory effects.11 Used in conjunction, they could provide significant relief in some inflammatory conditions which are extremely common.
+However, one of the main things CBD and intermittent fasting have in common are their purported calming effects.11 Used in conjunction, they could provide significant relief in some conditions which are extremely common.
 Both intermittent fasting and CBD may also have some neuroprotective properties, which means they could provide some support to the creation of new brain cells and the protection of old ones.12 13

 CBD and Appetite

-CBD may actually make it easier to stick to your fasting schedule.
+CBD oil may actually make it easier to stick to your fasting schedule.
 If you are used to eating every few hours, this can help!
 CBD blocks a receptor in the brain so that the neurotransmitter ghrelin, which stimulates appetite, is unable to act.14 Studies in animals have also suggested that CBD could increase levels of the neurotransmitter leptin in the brain, which makes you feel full or satiated.15 Taking CBD at the end of one’s eating period could ease those cravings for a stress-free fast.

 Who could use CBD and intermittent fasting?